aco4/LymeQuote/index.md

       new Quote("High school is a mega-pint of boring", "Josh Birch", 2022), new Quote("Sometimes, you just got to send it.", "Ryan Kohler", 2022), new Quote("Yesterday is history, tomorrow is a mystery, but today is a gift.
-That is why it is called the present.", "Master Oogway", null, "From Kung Fu Panda"),
+That is why it is called the present.", "Master Oogway", null, "From Kung Fu Panda"), new Quote("Let the world burn", "Eric Huang", 2022),